 This provider’s robust security package includes 256-bit encryption, perfect forward secrecy, DNS leak protection, and an internet kill switch.
 IPVanish is one of the rare VPNs that owns and operates its entire server network instead of entrusting your internet connection to third parties.
 An unlimited number of simultaneous connections are allowed under a single account and features apps for Android, iOS, Windows, and macOS.
 Customer support is available through 24/7 live chat.

 - No cryptocurrency payments

 UNLIMITED SIMULTANEOUS CONNECTIONS:Frequent Android and Fire OS users will have split tunneling options with IPVanish.
-Download and stream on an unlimited number of devices with IPVanish.
-You can try it out risk-free by using its 30-day money back guarantee.
+Download and stream on an unlimited number of devices.
+You can try it out risk-free by using its 30-day money-back guarantee.

 PureVPN was one of the first VPNs to introduce split tunneling into its product and currently offers this feature for Windows, Android, Chrome, and Firefox.
 PureVPN’s split tunneling option works by a split-include configuration which lets you choose which apps are covered by the VPN’s encryption.
 All unselected options use a direct connection through your ISP.
 The Chrome and Firefox browser extensions include WebRTC and IP leak protection, but because they are SOCKS5 proxies, their encryption is a bit weak.

-PureVPN comes with access to over 6,500 servers in 140 countries worldwide including Hong Kong where the company is headquartered, which is helpful for accessing the internet while in China.
+The provider comes with access to over 6,500 servers in 140+ countries worldwide including Hong Kong where the company is headquartered, which is helpful for accessing the internet while in China.
 Its impressive speeds and unblocking ability make it a great option for streaming from Netflix, BBC iPlayer, and many other services.